samuel-cabral/pizzashop-web/README.md

 yarn dev
 ````

-The application will be available at http://localhost:3000.
+The application will be available at [http://localhost:5173/sign-in](http://localhost:5173/sign-in) to see the sign-in page layout.